 With floor tiles, there are endless variations in installation design.
 The most important part of the flooring project begins with proper preparation and leveling of the subfloors.
 Installation may be pretty hard, but if you’re comfortable with mortar, grout, and tile saws, this flooring option is for you.

 - Durability: Great maintenance can ensure your tile’s lifetime of over 10 to 20 years.

-- Cheaper than real stone: If you’re searching for cost-effective options, ceramic and porcelain floor tiles offer an array of beautiful stone, decorative, and marble-looks.
+- Cheaper than natural stone: If you’re searching for cost-effective options, ceramic and porcelain floor tiles offer an array of beautiful stone, decorative, and marble looks.